Industrial internet of things: Application and industries

 The term industrial internet of things is often encountered in the manufacturing industries, referring to the industrial subset of the IoT.
-Potential benefits of the industrial internet of things include improved productivity, analytics and the transformation of the workplace.
+Potential benefits of the industrial internet of things include improved productivity, improved reliability, analytics and the transformation of the workplace.
 The potential of growth by implementing IIoT is predicted to generate $15 trillion of global GDP by 2030.

 While connectivity and data acquisition are imperative for IIoT, they are not the end goals, but rather the foundation and path to something bigger.
 Of all the technologies, predictive maintenance is an "easier” application, as it is applicable to existing assets and management systems.
 Intelligent maintenance systems can reduce unexpected downtime and increase productivity, which is projected to save up to 12% over scheduled repairs, reduce overall maintenance costs up to 30%, and eliminate breakdowns up to 70%, according to some studies.
 Cyber-physical systems (CPS) are the core technology of industrial big data and they will be an interface between human and the cyber world.

 Integration of sensing and actuation systems connected to the Internet can optimize energy consumption as a whole.
 It is expected that IoT devices will be integrated into all forms of energy consuming devices (switches, power outlets, bulbs, televisions, etc.) and be able to communicate with the utility supply company in order to effectively balance power generation and energy usage.
 Besides home based energy management, the IIoT is especially relevant to the Smart Grid since it provides systems to gather and act on energy and power-related information in an automated fashion with the goal to improve the efficiency, reliability, economics, and sustainability of the production and distribution of electricity.
 Using advanced metering infrastructure (AMI) devices connected to the Internet backbone, electric utilities can not only collect data from end-user connections, but also manage other distribution automation devices like transformers and reclosers.

 As of 2016, other real-world applications include incorporating smart LEDs to direct shoppers to empty parking spaces or highlight shifting traffic patterns, using sensors on water purifiers to alert managers via computer or smartphone when to replace parts, attaching RFID tags to safety gear to track personnel and ensure their safety, embedding computers into power tools to record and track the torque level of individual tightenings, and collecting data from multiple systems to enable the simulation of new processes.